Bad Wildungen: Town council

-The town executive consists of the mayor and ten town councillors.
-Four of these seats are held by the CDU, three by the SPD and one each by the FDP, the FWG and the Greens.
+The town executive (Magistrat) consists of the mayor and ten town councillors.
+Following the 2021 municipal elections and subsequent updates, these seats are distributed directly among the parties: four seats are held by the CDU, three by the SPD, and one each by Bündnis 90/Die Grünen, the FREIE WÄHLER (FWG), and the FDP.

 Mayors

 At the mayoral election in 2006, the FDP's Volker Zimmermann was elected Bad Wildungen's new mayor with a 58% share of the vote in a run-off.
 He took over as mayor from his predecessor Reinhard Grieneisen (CDU) on 1 September 2006.

 In 2018 Ralf Gutheil (SPD) was elected, as the new mayor of Bad Wildungen.
-He replaced Volker Zimmermann who held the office since 2006.
+He replaced Volker Zimmermann who held the office since.
+Gutheil was subsequently re-elected for a second term in March 2024.

 Coat of arms

 Bad Wildungen's civic coat of arms is heraldically described as: Sable an eight-pointed mullet Or.

 Bad Wildungen's earliest known town seal was quite different, dating from 1258 and showing the Count of Thuringia – then the local overlord – astride a steed and kitted out as a knight.
 The current charge, which is based on the Star of Waldeck, is first known to have appeared in 1262.
 Some later seals also show a woman in the foot of the shield.
 The arms appeared with or without the woman over the centuries.
 In the 18th century, the colours were reversed – the arms were originally Or an eight-pointed mullet Sable – to difference the town's arms from the arms of Waldeck.